 Reasons of high Bounce Rate

 If your website should not have a high bounce rate, considering the above data.
-Then checkout for these factors for increasing your website’s bounce rate.
+Then checkout for these factors for decreasing your website’s bounce rate.

 #1.
 Too many disturbing Pop-up ads